 Expert Interview: How to Launch a Career Fighting Inequality

-Why should students (or anyone) care about inequalities or injustices they don’t experience themselves?
+Q. Why should students (or anyone) care about inequalities or injustices they do not experience themselves?

 Did you know that students from low-income families are seven times more likely to drop out of high school than those from high-income families?
-Or that under four percent of Tennessee’s African-American students graduated as “college-ready”?
+Or that under 4% of Tennessee’s African American students graduated as “college-ready”?
 These facts should compel anyone to care about inequalities.

 Additional Resources for Social Justice Issues

 This nonprofit organization supports social change through policymaking, media influence, and outreach efforts.
 The center hosts several ongoing social justice projects and public events.

 Economic Hardship Reporting Project